 I made a lot of things with pumpkin over the weekend – not just because it’s the cliché fall food blogger thing to do, but because I roasted one pumpkin and cooked from it for days!
 It was the roasted pumpkin that kept on giving…

-I’ll admit that when it comes to pumpkin I often reach for a can, but the flavor and texture that comes from a fresh pumpkin is really worth it.
+I’ll admit that when it comes to pumpkin I often reach for a can, but the flavor and texture that come from a fresh pumpkin are really worth it.
 I made pumpkin hummus, pumpkin salad, pumpkin soup… and of course the pumpkin coconut red curry sauce that is pictured here.

-These bowls are warm, creamy, rich, coconut-ty, and a little spicy… my only regret is that the leftovers are all gone.
+These bowls are warm, creamy, rich, coconut-y, and a little spicy… my only regret is that the leftovers are all gone.

 - 2 cups cubed extra-firm tofu

 - 2 cups broccolini, chopped into 1-inch pieces

 - 2 cups green beans, chopped into 1-inch pieces

 - 1 cup roasted sugar pie pumpkin mash* (not canned)

 - 3 teaspoons red curry paste